Skip to content

 The aged care system offers a continuum of care under three main types of service:

-• Residential aged care, which provides support and accommodation for people who have been assessed as needing higher levels of care than can be provided in the home, and the option for 24-hour nursing care.
-Residential care is provided on either a permanent, or a temporary (respite) basis.
+• residential care, which provides support and accommodation for people who have been assessed as needing higher levels of care than can be provided in the home, and the option for 24-hour nursing care – residential care is provided on either a permanent, or a temporary (respite) basis.

-There are also several types of flexible care available that extend across the spectrum from home support to residential aged care:
+There are also several types of flexible care, and services for specific population groups, available that extend across the spectrum from home support to residential care, including:

-• Transition care, which provides short-term care to restore independent living after a hospital stay
+• transition care (Transition Care Programme), which provides short-term care to restore optimise independent living after a hospital stay

-• Short-term restorative care, which expands on transition care to include anyone whose capacity to live independently is at risk
+• short-term restorative care (Short-Term Restorative Care Programme), which expands on transition care to include anyone whose capacity to live independently is at risk

-• Multi-purpose services, which offer aged care alongside health services in Regional and remote areas
+• Multi-Purpose Services Program, which offer aged care alongside health services in Regional and remote areas

 • Innovative Care Programme, which includes a range of programs to support flexible ways of providing care to target population groups